Enter your postcode to compare companies Compare international removal companies

 Moving to Germany requires careful planning and consideration and, above all else, you are going to need a reliable international removal company.

 You are exactly where you need to be.
-Compare My Move will match you with up to 6 International Removal Companies so you can compare the cost and save up to 70% on your German Removals.
+Compare My Move will match you with up to 6 International Removal Companies so you can compare the cost and save up to 70% on your removals to Germany.
 Germany is the 4th most popular British Expat location and with the great health care, the stable politics and Oktoberfest, is it any wonder why?

 Choosing a company to carry out your European move is of the utmost importance.
 We aim to find you the very best deal with our directory of verified movers.
 The great thing about finding your removal company with us is that we have done all the checks for you.